yazanzaid00/pepse-game/DESIGN.md

 > and scalability in alignment with OOP best practices.

 ## 10.2.4.2: Class Relationships
+**Question 10.2.4.2:** Explain the relationships between the classes.

 - **Flora** interacts with **Tree** to create individual trees based on terrain height.
 The **Tree** class composes **Log**, **Leaf**, and **Fruit** to form